jjrennie/GHCNpy/README.md

-# GHCNpy

-###### Weather Station Analysis in Python
+# GHCNpy: Weather Station Analysis in Python

-GHCNpy pulls in data from the Global Historical Climatology Network - Daily Database
+GHCNpy pulls in data from the Global Historical Climatology Network - Daily Database.
+Analysis and visualizations are also made

 Background
 ------------